It might sound strange to you to hear the phrase “digital real estate.” After all, real estate is something we associate with physical property.

 Those that rank for valuable keywords have entire teams dedicated to “link-building,” so if you are starting from scratch, it can be difficult to keep up.
 It is better to instead try and find sites that already have an existing profile of backlinks so that when you do optimize content, you are already in an advanced stage of the link-building process.

 You’ll also want to look at the processes of the website you are going to buy and get an idea as to who is behind the business.
 The best-case scenario is to buy a website that runs relatively on its own so that all you need to do to boost its value is invest a little in marketing and/or sending it in a new direction.
 This will decrease your headache and increase your return.

 Don’t sell on your own

-The most popular site for flipping websites is “Flippa,” as the name suggests.
+The popular portable generator site for flipping websites is “Flippa,” as the name suggests.
 But this is not where you should be trying to sell your websites.
 It might seem attractive; it’s a whole marketplace of motivated buyers, but the majority of the people looking to buy a website on “Flippa” are looking for a deal.

 There are so many different websites to choose from, people aren’t often looking for a good one, but rather a cheap one they can flip.
 Because of this, this is a good place to buy your next website, but not to sell it for a profit.

 To sell it, you should enlist the services of a broker.
 These companies work to help determine the value of your business and then use their network to find someone willing to pay that price for it—not anyone willing to buy it.

 This will help you fetch a higher price for your business, and if you engage them early in the process, it will also help you take the necessary steps to build more value into your online business as you grow it, leading to more attractive offers in the future.